embeddings-benchmark/mteb/README.md

 ## Advanced usage

-### Tasks selection
+### Dataset selection

-Tasks can be selected by providing the list of tasks that needs to be run, but also
+Datasets can be selected by providing the list of datasets, but also

-* by their types (e.g. "Clustering" or "Classification")
+* by their task (e.g. "Clustering" or "Classification")

 ````python
 evaluation = MTEB(task_types=['Clustering', 'Retrieval']) # Only select clustering and retrieval tasks